Night Driving Accident Statistics

 Consider less obvious threats to inexperienced drivers that come from other road users who are more likely to be driving impaired by alcohol or drugs or driving drowsy after dark, according to nighttime driving statistics.

 For teen drivers, state Graduated Driver Licensing (GDL) provisions have worked effectively to reduce fatal crashes and can be used as a guide by families to set house rules that will keep new drivers safe.
-Besides sharing night driving crash statistics, here are some tips to help teens manage night driving risks after dark:
+Besides sharing night driving crash statistics, here are some tips to help teens manage night driving risks:

 Get plenty of practice driving at night with an adult supervisor, before driving at night solo.
 Optimal GDL policy includes a requirement to complete 10 or more hours of supervised driving at night with a learner permit before getting licensed.
 This provides time for parents to coach their teens on how to adjust their driving for nighttime conditions and how to respond to the unique hazards of driving at night, such as an oncoming vehicle’s high beams.